chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 The Chef Infra Server integration lets you:

-- Search for a specific policyfiles
+- Search for a specific Policyfiles
-- View all the policyfiles
+- View all the Policyfiles
-- Details of policyfiles
+- View the details of Policyfiles:
+  - Content
+  - Attributes
+  - Revision ID
-- Delete policyfiles
+- Delete Policyfiles

 #### Search for Policyfiles